fvwmorg/fvwmorg.github.io/Wiki/Decor/4Btm/index.md

 title : 4Btm Decor Example
 type : decor
 description : |
-  A MultiPixmap Decor with 4 buttons and a wood image title bar.
+  A MultiPixmap Decor with 4 buttons and a image title bar.

 ---
 # 4Btm Decoration Example

-This example will configure your windows' title bar to look like the following with 4 buttons on the right side and one on the left side.
-The active window title bar has a wood color image.
+This example will configure your window title bar to look like the following with 4 buttons on the right side and one on the left side.
+The active window has a wood color image and the inactive a gradient grey image.

 |![image](scrot.png)|